A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: Introduction

-In this work, we first study the correlation between the dynamics and our structural order parameter (SOP), for the LJ and the WCA systems.
+In this work, we first study the correlation between the dynamics and our structural order parameter (SOP) for the LJ and the WCA systems.
 Note that our SOP is described only in terms of pair correlation.
-Despite the two systems having similar structures, we show that the SOPs of the systems are different.
-This corroborates the observation reported by Tong and Tanaka that the attractive interaction plays a nonperturbative role in describing structural order parameters \cite{tanaka_prl2020}.
+Despite the two systems having similar pair structures, we show that the SOPs of the systems are different.
 Similar observations were also made for other structural order parameters \cite{atreyee_prl,olivier_pre,tanaka_prl2020}.
 However, the most important observation is that differences in the SOPs are not enough to describe the difference in the dynamics.
-The difference in the dynamics can be only explained by the system specific correlation between the dynamics and the SOP an observation which was reported earlier \cite{manoj_prl2021} and, although not highlighted, were present in other studies \cite{olivier_pre,tanaka_prl2020}.
+There appears to be a system specific correlation between the dynamics and the SOP, an observation which was reported earlier for other systems \cite{manoj_prl2021}and, although not highlighted, were present in other studies \cite{olivier_pre,tanaka_prl2020}.
 The primary goal of this work is to understand the origin of this system specific structure-dynamics correlation.
 Towards this goal, we first study the correlation between structure and dynamics at the microscopic level using the framework developed for microscopic SOP\cite{mohit_pre}.
 The study at the microscopic level corroborates the macroscopic observation.
 We then use a recently proposed technique called community information \cite{coslovich2020} to quantify the difference in the local structure of the particles which are in a well defined mean-field caging potential (hard) and particles where the caging potential is less defined (soft).
-We find that the difference in the local structure of the hard and soft particles is more for the LJ system, and this larger difference is also correlated with the stronger coupling between the structure and dynamics.
+We find that the difference in the local structure of the hard and soft particles is larger for the LJ system, and this larger difference is also correlated with the stronger coupling between the structure and dynamics.
 Thus our study suggests that this system specific coupling between the structure and dynamics may have a structural origin.
 Finally, we also compare the predictive power of our SOP with the local energy and the local two body excess entropy.
 We find that for the attractive LJ system, the dynamics is controlled by the local energy, whereas for the repulsive WCA system, the local two body excess entropy controls the dynamics.
 Our SOP contains both the information of energy and entropy and thus is a good predictor of the dynamics for both system.